rotocki/rotocki.github.io/content/blog/first-steps-with-pelican-to-set-up-this-github-page.rst

 ... and understood that there might be a problem with the fact that GitHub assumes the pages were generated using Ruby/Jekyll and we need to inform the server that we're running something different.
-I added `.nojekyll` file in the main folder of the project, committed the changes, pushed them to remote repository and now you can read this article.
+I added `.nojekyll` file in the main folder of the project, committed the changes, pushed them to remote repository, executed `gh-pages` task and now you can read this article.
 Cheers!